André Pascal

-André Pascal (1932–2001), born André Pascal Nicolas di Fusco in Marseille, was a French songwriter and composer.
+André Pascal (15 April 1932 – 26 April 2001), born André Pascal Nicolas di Fusco in Marseille, was a French songwriter and composer.

 History

 As an adolescent he was already well versed in French poetry from François Villon to Alfred de Vigny.
 He could express himself in Alexandrian couplets, and he started to write.
 A few years later he was adapting well known French songs for his friends in a restaurant trade who would play them on their premises.
 It was at this time in 1957 that he met Charles Aznavour who gave him the idea of trying to cut out a living in Paris.
 He wrote his first songs with Paul Mauriat.
-In 1958 they were prizewinners in le Coq d'or De La Chanson Francaise in Paris with Rendez-vous au Lavendou which was recorded by Dalida and Henri Salvador, to name but two.
+In 1958 they were prizewinners in le Coq d'or De La Chanson Francaise in Paris with Rendez-vous au Lavandou which was recorded by Dalida and Henri Salvador, to name but two.
 In 1960 he represented himself in this competition with Dans un million des années.